By Alex Ellis, CEO

 When Jesus died on the cross, he wasn’t the sinner.
 He was there in place of the sinner.
 He offered himself as our substitute.

-Jesus sacrificed himself on Good Friday to pay the penalty for our sin.
+Jesus sacrificed his life on Good Friday to pay the penalty for our sin.
 Then, God raised him from the dead on Easter morning, showing he had accepted the sacrifice.
 The solution was finished.

 Look at God’s heartfelt motive of love described in Ephesians 2:4-9: But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions — it is by grace you have been saved.
 And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus, in order that in the coming ages he might show the incomparable riches of his grace, expressed in his kindness to us in Christ Jesus.
 For it is by grace you have been saved, through faith — and this is not from yourselves, it is the gift of God — not by works, so that no one can boast.